About The Department

 CORE CLINICAL PSYCHOLOGY FACULTY

 All core clinical faculty members teach in the doctoral program in clinical psychology; however, not all serve as both research advisors and clinical supervisors.
-The clinical faculty members available as research mentors are White, Vandenberg, Taylor, Steffen, Peterson, Galovski, and Bruce.
+The clinical faculty members available as research mentors are White, Wamser-Nanney, Taylor, Steffen, Peterson, Gerstein, and Bruce.
 Applicants who have an interest in a specific research mentor should include this information as part of their required personal statement.

 Brian R. Vandenberg, Ph.D.
 Dr. Vandenberg's research focuses on the problem of discerning the differences between delusions and religious ideation; coping and existential concerns in grief, loss and illness; and Terror Management Theory.
 He functions as a research advisor but not a clinical supervisor.